The River Severn Case Study – Landforms of Erosion and Deposition

 As the waterfall has retreated, it has formed a steep-sided gorge.

-After Llanidloes, the gradient of the River Severn is much more gentle.
+After Llanidloes, the gradient of the River Severn is much gentler.
 The river flows east and northeast through mid-Wales, past Newtown and Welshpool and then into Shropshire, where it flows through Shrewsbury and Ironbridge.

 There are a considerable number of meanders along the middle and lower course of the River Severn.